ilyessalmi/My-IT-Portfolio/Project-01-Hybrid-Identity/README.md

 ## Project Overview

 This foundational project simulates the design and deployment of a complete on-premises and hybrid cloud infrastructure for a small business, "Contoso Ltd." The project began with building a core on-premises network using Windows Server, including identity, network services, and centralized management.
-It concluded by integrating this traditional environment with the cloud using Microsoft Entra ID to enable a seamless single sign-on experience.
+It concluded by integrating this traditional environment with the cloud using Microsoft Entra ID and implementing modern endpoint management for both Windows and Android devices with Microsoft Intune.

 ## Technologies Used